AliAkbe786/RoomEase_Project/README.md

 - `.gitignore`: Specifies files to ignore in the repository, including sensitive files like `credentials.json`.
 - `README.md`: Documentation about your project.
 - `credentials.example.json`: Template for creating your own `credentials.json` file.

+Note:
+Create your own credentials.json and insert the credentials into the app.py to run the application.

 ## License